Yuffster/disco-converter-circle/README.md

 ==============

-This library converts CircleMUD and DikuMUD-compatible area files into a format compatible with Disco, a modernized, web-enabled modern MUD engine built with Node.JS and MooTools.
+This library converts CircleMUD and DikuMUD-compatible area files into a format compatible with Discord, a modernized, web-enabled modern MUD engine built with Node.JS and MooTools.

 Basic Usage